 Flora: The vegetation cover in Bandhavgarh is of dry deciduous type.
-The place has a moderate climate which supports the growth of several dozens varieteies of plants, shrubs, creepers and trees.
+The place has a moderate climate that supports the growth of several dozens of varieties of plants, shrubs, creepers, and trees.
 The green cover is impressively floral.
 Amla, Ber, Dhok, Mango, Banyan, Jamun, Kadam are some trees frequently spotted here.

 Wildlife: Bandhavgarh is well known for its very diverse wildlife population.
-It has the highest known density of Bengal Tigers in the word.
+It has the highest known density of Bengal Tigers in the world.
 These big striped cats are at the apex of the food chain here.
-Below them exist 37 mammals special including Nilgai, Sambar, Chausingha, Spotted Deer etc.
+Below them exist 37 mammals special including Nilgai, Sambar, Chausingha, Spotted Deer, etc.

 Avifauna: Bandhavgarh skies remain vibrant and colorful with the presence of more than 250 bird species and 80 varieties of strikingly beautiful butterflies.

 - Indian Leopard